ncasuk/ncas-energy-balance-1-software/docs/scripts.rst

                             The data product to create files for.

-The start date must always be provided, but an end date is not required.
-If an end date is not provided, files are only created for the date provided as the start date.
+A start date is required, but an end date is not.
+If an end date is not provided, files are only created for the given start date.
 An example of usage is:

 .. code-block:: console